Program experience and benefits

-Your degree is from Southern New Hampshire University, and it will look identical to the diplomas of students who attended the school in New England.
-Your resume should state that you attended Southern New Hampshire University and earned your Bachelor’s Degree.
+Your degree is from the University you graduate from, either Southern New Hampshire or Brandman, and it will look identical to the diplomas of students who attended the school in those regions.
+Your resume should state that you attended your specific institution and earned your Bachelor’s Degree.

 Credits and transfers